Back to Food & drinks

 Bierens de Wit

 Also, you can get Oliebollen and other delicacies at Shopping Center Woensel again this year.
-You can find the Bier de Wit stand opposite the Lidl.
+You can find the Bierens de Wit stand opposite the Lidl.
 So, you do well to keep one hand free while shopping.
-The good thing is; You can score oliebollen here until 10 January.

 Gebakskraam